General Description / Cultural Significance

 In 2019, Denmark’s parliament voted to make carbon reduction a law.
 The country promised to reduce emissions to 70% of its 1990 carbon levels within 10 years.
 This includes the imposition of a carbon tax, and the country has made the choice to end the use of coal and to increase use of solar and wind power.
 They hope to achieve carbon neutrality by 2050 at the very latest.

 Fagus sylvatica is not endangered at this time according to the IUCN, but the species is susceptible to infection by fungus and pathogens that cause tree rot.
 The threat of this kind of rot is increased by climate change effects.
 Climate change also limits the kinds of habitats that are suitable for this tree to grow.
 More research needs to be done in order to fully understand the threat of climate and infection in these trees.

-Royal Danish Consulate General, Available at: World Sensorium original website.
+Royal Danish Consulate General.
+This statement can be found on the World Sensorium original website.

 Sengupta, S., 2019.
 Copenhagen Wants to Show How Cities Can Fight Climate Change.
 The New York Times. [website]